wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 * Asynchronous loading (faster, non-blocking, major new feature!)
  * Supports most themes and additionally works around buggy themes that improperly process content for excerpts, featured/related posts, etc.
  * Improperly-coded themes may prevent AddToAny from fully loading
- * If your theme is coded improperly, you can switch to the previous plugin version (<a href="">download version .9.9.8.3</a>) until you switch to a working theme or your theme author fixes the issue
+ * If your theme is coded improperly, you can switch to the previous plugin version until you switch to a working theme or your theme author fixes the issue
   * See the FAQ entry for "Why isn't the drop-down menu appearing?" for more information
 * Google +1 button
 * HTTPS support for Facebook Like & Twitter Tweet buttons (Google +1 button always uses HTTPS)